Pope's top aide is charged in sex assault case in Australia

 That one of his top advisers now stands charged with abuse himself increases the pressure on Francis to get the abuse commission back on track and press ahead with the financial reforms that he was elected pope to enact.

 Notably, Francis didn't force Pell to resign.
-He has said he would wait for Australian justice to run its course before making a judgment himself.
+He has said he would wait for Australian justice to run its course before making a judgement himself.

 The developments also posed a new obstacle for Francis as he tries to overhaul the Vatican bureaucracy and bring its finances up to international accounting and transparency standards.